The US Foreign Tax Credit – A Complete Guide for Expats

 Expats can claim the Foreign Tax Credit if they have paid foreign income taxes on non-US source income.

-The foreign income tax must be a true income tax (so not a property tax for example), must be a legally imposed observation, and must already have been paid.
+The foreign income tax must be a true income tax (so not a property tax for example), must be a legally imposed obligation, and must already have been paid.

 Expats with income that meets these criteria can use the Foreign Tax Credit to claim US tax credits to the exact dollar value of the foreign income taxes that they’ve paid.